Hey Bitcoin... Why Are You Running So Fast?

 The Chinese are said to be notoriously wild traders, and Bitcoin proves this beyond doubt.
 The recent meteoric rise of Bitcoin's price (NYSEARCA:OTCQX:GBTC) close to its all-time high of $1165.89, a level recorded back in December 2013, sparked global interest, but also created some near-term concerns.
-Bitcoin's rise is too fast, too volatile, and too concentrated in one region to be sustainable in the short-to-medium term.
+Bitcoin's rise is too fast, too volatile, and too concentrated in one region to be sustainable in the short-medium term.
 This confluence of risk factors creates a window of opportunity for a short position on Bitcoin versus the USD (NYSEARCA:UUP), especially if one takes into account the massive capital flight out of China and the distortions that this creates on Bitcoin valuation.

 The capitalization of the Bitcoin market, which currently is about $16 billion, might still be considered quite conservative with respect to other assets like metals, commodities, or even stocks.
 However, an uneven geographical adoption of Bitcoin due to a high regional concentration in the Chinese region, not so famous for its mature investment culture, makes current valuation potentially unsustainable.
-Bitcoin excessive Chinese trading has dragged the rest of the world with it, not out of strategic choice but out of fear.
-The urge of Chinese citizens to circumvent the increasingly tightening capital controls, resulted in a frenzy buying of Bitcoin.
+Bitcoin's excessive Chinese trading has dragged the rest of the world with it, not out of strategic choice but out of fear.
+The urge of Chinese citizens to circumvent the increasingly tightening capital controls resulted in a frenzied buying of Bitcoin.
 The problem seems to be with the way this rise materialized and the real driving factors of Bitcoin's demand.
-Instead of witnessing a smooth adoption trend on a truly global scale, the cryptocurrency found itself exposed to fear-driven, as well as speculative trading.
-This excessive and geographically concentrated trading behavior exposes Bitcoin savvy investors in certain risks, raising the need for a corrective rebalancing of the cryptocurrency market.
+Instead of witnessing a smooth adoption trend on a truly global scale, the cryptocurrency found itself exposed to fear-driven, as well as speculative, trading.
+This excessive and geographically concentrated trading behavior exposes Bitcoin savvy investors to certain risks, raising the need for a corrective rebalancing of the cryptocurrency market.

-Source: tradingview.com
+Source: TradingView

-Indications About Bitcoin's Excessive Trading
+Indications of Bitcoin's Excessive Trading

-Bitcoin trading currently exhibits three unique characteristics.
-It follows an exponential price rise against every currency in the world, it exhibits extreme volatility in its most heavily traded and liquid pair, and the geographical and currency dispersion of its trades is practically inexistent.
+Bitcoin trading currently exhibits three unique characteristics: it follows an exponential price rise against every currency in the world, it exhibits extreme volatility in its most heavily traded and liquid pair, and the geographical and currency dispersion of its trades is practically nonexistent.
 Too much trading activity is concentrated in China.
 These factors reveal the fragility of the undergoing bull market, at least in the short-to-medium term.

-Bitcoin's price has more than quintupled in the last year or so, beginning its ascent from its long-term support area of $200+.
-In December 2016, alone, Bitcoin gained more than one third of this meteoric rise.
-But Bitcoin's irregularities do not stop here.
+Bitcoin's price has more than quintupled in the last year or so, beginning its ascent from the long-term support area of $200+.
+In December 2016, alone, Bitcoin saw more than one-third of this meteoric rise.
+But its irregularities do not stop here.

 At the same time that Bitcoin pushes the pedal to the metal, its underlying volatility surges in an uneven way among different currency pairs.
 The most niche currency pairs exhibit the wildest volatilities due to the extremely thin trading conditions, a stylized fact which is typically found in mainstream finance as well.
-It should come as no surprise that the 10-day average volatility of Bitcoin to Brazilian real (NSEARCA:BZF) is among the highest currently, at 16.6%, and that the respective volatility of Bitcoin to Polish zloty rests on 11.8%.
-These two bitcoin currency pairs are among the thinnest traded globally.
+It should come as no surprise that the 10-day average volatility of Bitcoin to Brazilian real (NSEARCA:BZF) is among the highest currently, at 16.6%, and that the volatility of Bitcoin to Polish zloty is at 11.8%.
+These two Bitcoin/currency pairs are among the thinnest traded globally.
 To put things into perspective, the 10-day average volatility of BTCUSD hovers barely above 2.6% currently.
-The problem, though, lies with the volatility of the most liquid currency pair the BTCCNY, i.e. the price of Bitcoin in yuan terms (NYSEARCA:CYB).
-Despite the fact that this is the most liquid and heavily traded Bitcoin market in the world, its 10-day average volatility soars at 14.2% resembling the extreme trading conditions of the regional and thinly traded currency pairs.
+The problem, though, lies with the volatility of the most liquid currency pair, the BTCCNY, i.e., the price of Bitcoin in yuan terms (NYSEARCA:CYB).
+Despite the fact that this is the most liquid and heavily traded Bitcoin market in the world, its 10-day average volatility soars at 14.2%, resembling the extreme trading conditions of the regional and thinly traded currency pairs.

-This becomes a bigger concern if we also take into account the third characteristic of Bitcoin trading activity; its localization.
+This becomes a bigger concern if we also take into account the third characteristic of Bitcoin trading activity: its localization.
 You hear well, its localization!
 Bitcoin is not such a global digital currency as many think, at least in terms of the dispersion of its trading volume and activity.
 As of the end of last year, an overwhelming 99% of total Bitcoin trading volume took place against the yuan, mainly through China-based exchanges.
 The second most frequently traded currency, the US dollar, accounted for only 0.77% of the total Bitcoin trading volume, and the EUR (NYSEARCA:FXE) accounted for a meager 0.19%.
 The undeniable supremacy of the Chinese traders over the global Bitcoin market produces some serious repercussions.

 Source: Bitcoinity.org